 KEEP AN EYEON HAY FEVER

-Hay fever is back.
-Haven’t your eyes seen enough over the past two years of screen stress and strain?
-You may already be experiencing itchy, red or watery eyes, as well as a blocked nose or coughing.
+Haven’t your eyes been through enough over the past few years of screen stress and strain?
+You may be experiencing itchy, red or watery eyes, as well as a blocked nose or coughing.

 And if you’re ‘atopic’ – someone who suffers from eczema, asthma or other allergies – you’re more likely to suffer from hay fever.